drivelling-spinel/tartar/README.md

 - Cannot cope with MBF21 and DEHEXTRA features and code pointers in DeHackEd patches
 - Cannot run Heretic, Hexen or Strife
 - Cannot apply EDF or DECORATE extensions from the mods to the game
+- Is not guaranteed to play demos in _more recent_ "Boom" or "MBF" formats

 ## Documentation